SpankChain/spankpay-sfcc-cartridge/README.md

 9. Navigate to the new SPANKPAY custom site preferences in Business Manager (_Merchant Tools -> Site Preferences -> Custom Preferences -> SPANKPAY_) and configure your private/public keys and other preferences.
 If you haven't yet signed up for a [SpankPay Merchant account](https://spankpay.com), now would be a good time!

-10. Navigate to _Merchant Tools -> Ordering -> Payment Processors_ and create a new Payment Processor with ID: SPANKPAY and Description: SpankPay by SpankChain
+10. Navigate to _Merchant Tools -> Ordering -> Payment Processors_ in Business Manager and create a new Payment Processor with ID: SPANKPAY and Description: SpankPay by SpankChain

-11. Navigate to _Administration -> Organization -> Roles -> {APPROPRIATE ROLE} - Business Manager Modules_ and find the "SpankPay" modules "Dashboard" and "Preferences", and allow `write` permissions where appropriate.
-This will append a new SpankPay submenu under the site's _Merchant Tools_
+11. Navigate to _Administration -> Organization -> Roles -> {APPROPRIATE ROLE} - Business Manager Modules_ in Business Manager and find the "SpankPay" modules "Dashboard" and "Preferences", and allow `write` permissions where appropriate.
+This will append a new SpankPay submenu under the Business Manager's site's _Merchant Tools_

 12. [SpankPay](https://spankpay.com)!